ultral/ultral.github.io/it/200k_iac.md

 ![IaC End to End Tests](assets/200k_testing_e2e_3.png?raw=true "IaC End to End Tests")

 We continue to research and found [APB](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle) (Ansible Playbook Bundle).
 The main idea is that you pack all needed things into a container and run the container inside Openshift.
-It means that you have reproducible and testable solution.
+It means that you have a reproducible and testable solution.

 ![IaC End to End Tests](assets/200k_testing_e2e_4.png?raw=true "IaC End to End Tests")

-Everything was fine, until we faced one more issue: we had to maintain heterogeneous infrastructure for testing evironments.
-As the result we store our knowledge how to create infrastructure and run tests in the Jenkins jobs.
+Everything was fine until we faced one more issue: we had to maintain heterogeneous infrastructure for testing environments.
+As a result, we store our knowledge of how to create infrastructure and run tests in the Jenkins jobs.

 # Conclusion

-![Infrastructure as Code](assets/200k_iac.png?raw=true "Infrastructure as Code") Infrastructure as Code it is combination of:
+![Infrastructure as Code](assets/200k_iac.png?raw=true "Infrastructure as Code") Infrastructure as Code it is a combination of:
 * Code.
 * People interaction.
 * Infrastructure testing.